Best Antique Jewelry Website In Style Mag 2006! New Items Every Day!

 • Jewellery – Reference and Price Guide by Michael Poynder – although the pricing estimates are out of date, still very valuable and great photos of all types of antique jewelry.
 Covers quite a few Georgian pieces and is highly recommended - a great array of photos, dates and information in concise form.
 Great for a beginner or for anyone.*

-• Earrings from Antiquity to the Present by Daniela Mascetti and Amanda Triossi.
+• Earrings from Antiquity to the Present by Daniela Mascetti & Amanda Triossi.
 A wonderful retrospective with very clear and fact filled text.*

 • The History of the Necklace: From Antiquity to the Present by Daniela Mascetti & Amanda Triossi.*